 - Share these key messages: all welcome, all abilities, come by yourself or bring a friend.

-- Ensure the images chosen to advertise the program reflect the diversity of identities and groups that exist in the school.
+- Ensure the images chosen to advertise the program reflect the diversity that exists in your school.

 School teams are always practicing in the gymnasium.
 How can I book more time to run intramurals in this activity area?

 We are all in this together!
 The gymnasium is not just for the student athletes and the teams; it is for everyone in the school.
-Whether it is a school team, club, or intramurals we are all looking for the same thing – providing all students with opportunities to be active so that they can lead healthy, active lives.
+Whether it is a school team, club, or intramurals we are all looking for the same thing – providing all students with opportunities to be active.
 There is no reason that the interschool and intramural programs can’t share the gymnasium.

 - Consider speaking to your administration about how scheduling time for intramurals and sharing the space would promote an inclusive school culture and provide activities for students who do not have the privilege of playing on school teams or organized sports outside of school.

-- Consider exploring alternate locations that can be used for your intramural activities such as outdoor spaces, the library, empty classroom or other activity spaces in the school.
+- Consider exploring alternate locations that can be used for your intramural activities such as outdoor spaces, the library, or an empty classroom.

 We don’t have the equipment we need to run the program.
 Where can I get financial support to purchase more equipment?

 One of the great things about intramurals is that you can use equipment that you already have and can plan the activities you offer based on what you have.
 Most of the games and activities involve little equipment.
 However, if you need financial support you could approach your School Council.
 Parents, family members, and caregivers want their children to be active and have fun at school and may be interested in helping out.
-You could also approach your administration with the shared vision of supporting all students to lead healthy, active lives.
-For more funding opportunities related to physical activity, visit ophea.net.
+You could also approach your administration.

 We run a ‘balanced day’ at my school.
 How can we find time for intramurals?